DillonSW/Capstone_Team_5/Documentation/Signoffs/Security_Locks.md

 ![image](https://user-images.githubusercontent.com/100805322/216899967-c88bcf9e-e61c-4b12-bbfe-7d03c8625cf0.png)

 Shown above is the current design of one of the cabinet doors.
 The front of the machine will have 3 cabinet doors, one on each level of the rotating platforms.
 They act as the sole consumer accesspoint and protect the contents of the cabinet.
-Each door comes with a solenoid lock and an adjustable hinge.
+Each door comes with a solenoid lock, inductance sensor, and an adjustable hinge.

 When a costumer completes the rental process, the solenoid lock will release and the spring-loaded hinge will push the door open.
 This allows the user to take the contents of the cabinet, their newly registered device.
 The user would then push the door close, returning the door back to it's original state.
+This confirmed by inductance sensors placed at the strike plate of every lock.
 (Note: The machine can **NOT** continue any operation until the door is closed.
 For more see the [Safety System](https://github.com/DillonSW/Capstone_Team_5/blob/Team5-signoff-Safety-System/Documentation/Signoffs/Safety_System.md).)

 # Analysis